-The Vitatta soft furnishings look well-finished and the AirWave foam ensures comfortable seating, but you can’t help noticing that, without the big sunroof that has become so much the norm in modern motorhomes, the interior does feel a touch dark.
+The Vitatta soft furnishings look well-finished and the AirWave foam ensures comfortable seating, although in this model there is no sunroof above, so the interior can feel a touch dark.

-The main lounge window is rather small, too, although the return of curtains (rather than Swift’s padded window surrounds) adds a homely touch and lighting includes dimmable ambient illumination over the top lockers.
+The main lounge window has curtains (rather than Swift’s padded window surrounds), which add a homely touch and lighting includes dimmable ambient illumination over the top lockers.